mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.6.0 =
+* Added tabs to sort controls into General and Style.
+* Added option to remove feature image from email campaign
+* Added before main content body editor control to email automation
+* Send test email feature is now retried without header.
+* Contextual naming of connection service list label re-added.
+* Added contextual display of some controls in email campaign customizer
+* Enhance compatibility with more themes such as the popular Newspaper theme.

 = 2.2.5.0 =
 * New repeater integration field in optin form builder.